-I would start by preparing a 1-2 minute response for each of these questions.
-You want to know what you are going to say, but at the same time let it flow and sound conversational.
+Start by preparing a 1-2 minute response for each of these questions.
+You want to know what you are going to say while allowing your answer to flow and sound conversational.
 Try not to sound like you are reciting a memorized set of lines.
-Be yourself when answering these questions and be honest.
-It will show if you are, and certainly will stand out if you are not.
+Be yourself when answering these questions, and be honest.
+Honestly, or a lack thereof, will be easy to spot.

 2. Know Your Application Inside and Out

-It is impossible to anticipate every question that will arise on an interview, but in addition to the nearly certain questions listed above, there are some common topics that arise on interviews that it pays to be prepared for.
-I would recommend searching common interview questions online.
-Here are a few questions I commonly encountered myself:
+It is impossible to anticipate every question that will arise in an interview, but in addition to the guaranteed questions listed above, there are some common topics that it pays to prepare for.

-- What is your biggest strength and you biggest weakness? ***Note it is particularly tough to talk about a weakness.
-The key is to not pick a huge weakness that would be alarming, and to spin this weakness in a way that shows personal growth and potential.
+- What is your biggest strength and your biggest weakness?
+(Note that it is particularly tough to talk about a weakness.
+The key is to pick a slight professional weakness that won’t be alarming, and to spin this weakness in a way that shows personal growth and potential.)

 - Tell me about an ethical dilemma you have faced and how you handled it.

 - What is the greatest adversity you have faced in your life?